Previous dayMarch 28, 2026Next day

 1.5 km---✓ ReviewedUSGS →

-At 23:26 UTC on March 28, 2026, a magnitude 2.3 tremor occurred 60 km ESE of Denali Park, Alaska.
+A magnitude 2.3 seismic event took place 60 km ESE of Denali Park, Alaska on March 28, 2026 at 23:26 UTC.
 At a depth of just 1.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 63.585°, -147.743°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 63.585°N, -147.743°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28